-TAIPEI (Taiwan News) — After relishing pomelos during the Mid-Autumn Festival, it's time for the native fruit of Tainan's Madou District, the peiyu (Citrus grandis Osbeck, 大白柚), to take center stage.
+TAIPEI (Taiwan News) — After relishing pomelos during Mid-Autumn Festival, it's time for the native fruit of Tainan's Madou District, the peiyu (大白柚), to take center stage.

-The Tainan District Agricultural Research Extension Station, under the Council of Agriculture, said on its website there are three main aspects to consider when picking the right peiyu.
-The following is an expert's guide to the fruit.
+The Tainan District Agriculture Research Extension Station, under the Council of Agriculture, said on its website that there are three main aspects to consider when picking the right peiyu.

-- Shape: Spherical or oblate, well-proportioned, and not distorted or pointed.
+- Shape: spherical or oblate and proportional, not distorted or pointed.

-- Weight: For succulent and juicy peiyus, a hefty weight of approximately 1-2 kg is best.
+- Weight: a hefty weight of approximately 1-2 kg is best.

-The Tainan District Agricultural Research Extension Station website added that peiyus are rich in fiber, vitamin C, and minerals.
-Upon buying the fruit, it should be placed in a cool and ventilated place, and can last for one to two months.
-Once the smell of the fruit is obvious, it’s ready to be consumed.
+The station added that peiyus are rich in fiber, vitamin C, and minerals.
+They should be placed in a cool, ventilated place and can last up to two months.
+Once the fruit has an apparent scent, it is ready to be consumed.

 In comparison to pomelos, peiyus are more succulent but generally resemble their flavor.
 They are harvested mainly from October to November.